yujiashen/PR-Reminder-Bot-Java/README.md

 ## Usage

-- **PR Submission**: To submit a PR for review, use the `/pr-submit` slash command followed by the PR link.
+- **PR Submission**: To submit a PR for review, use the `/pr-submit` and enter the details
 - **Active PRs**: Use `/pr-active` to see the current status of all active PRs in the channel.
-- **Settings**: Use `/pr-settings` to adjust SLA settings or change the number of reviews required for approval.
+- **Settings**: Use `/pr-settings` to adjust SLA time and notification frequency by channel (default is 8 hours and every hour from 9 to 4 PST)

 ## Commands